Lord-Melflam/Projet-1-LINFO1341-Reseaux-informatiques-Analyse-d-applications-reseaux-23-24/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please contact one of our projcet owner (The list address of owners are currently available in the ``README.md``.
+To report a vulnerability, please contact one of our projcet owner (The list address of owners is currently available in the ``README.md``.